euank/FloowBooru/API.md

 + q
     + search term
 + lastId
-    + -1 for the first time a search is called, else the id of the last item displayed
+    + the id of the last item displayed
 + nsfw
 + order
     + 0: normal (newest-first)